solarpunkin/gaurav-bhardwaj29.github.io/til/posts/2025-08-02-iac-using-terraform-gcp.md

 This is a small project documenting my first real attempt at writing and deploying Infrastructure as Code (IaC).
 It's a simple static website, but the focus was on the process of defining all the required cloud resources programmatically.

+Lots of yapping ahead, if you want to see how I created IAC for my website, this is the [source code](https://github.com/solarpunkin/100xiac.git).

 ## How I Got Here

 Before this, my deployment strategies were different.
 For simple projects, I'd often use serverless platforms that handle the infrastructure implicitly.
 For more complex applications, I relied on CI/CD pipelines using tools like GitHub Actions to build and deploy code, but the underlying infrastructure was usually provisioned manually through the cloud console.